geonetwork/core-geonetwork/docs/manual/docs/help/home/index.md

     </div>
     *Latest news*

+3. Records are displayed as
+    -    :fontawesome-solid-table-cells-large: block list
+    -    :fontawesome-solid-bars: large list
-3. Records are displayed as a :fontawesome-solid-table-cells-large: block list, :fontawesome-solid-bars: large list, or :fontawesome-solid-align-justify: small list using the toggle on the right.
+    -    :fontawesome-solid-align-justify: small list

+    using the toggle on the right.

     Click on any of the listed records to view.